Liverpool Prison is a men’s prison in the Walton area of Liverpool.

 Support at Liverpool Prison

-Partners of Prisoners (POPS) and the chaplaincy can provide individual support to families and friends of residents with a wide range of issues.
+Partners of Prisoners (POPS) and the chaplaincy can provide individual support to families and friends of prisoners with a wide range of issues.

 To speak to POPS, call 0151 530 4158.